-- 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD3 Standard.
-Flat 9 was accessed and has smoke detection in the hallway only.
+1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test.

+Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD1 Standard.
+Flat 7 was accessed and has smoke detection in the hallway, bedrooms and living room.
+The kitchen has a heat detector fitted.

-- 3) There is no other effective means for detecting an outbreak of fire to communal areas.
+- 2) There is no other effective means for detecting an outbreak of fire to communal areas.
 The reason for this is: -

 - I. Such systems may get vandalised.

 - II.
 False alarms would occur.

 - III.
 A Stay Put Unless policy is in place.